terrapower/armi/doc/developer/guide.rst

 The ARMI framework represents a nuclear reactor via a reactor data model, which is defined in the :py:mod:`~armi.reactor` package.
 Each physical piece of the nuclear reactor is defined by a Python object, called an :py:class:`ArmiObject <armi.reactor.composites.ArmiObject>`.
-Each ``ArmiObject`` has associated data such as: shape, material, and physical values.
+Each ``ArmiObject`` has associated data like: shape, material, or other physical values.
 The physical values can be nearly anything, and are attached to the data model via ARMI's :py:mod:`Parameter <armi.reactor.parameters>` system.
 Example parameters might be: ``keff``, ``flow rates``, ``power``, ``flux``, etc.